 Is skiing in Bulgaria just for beginners?

-It’s not all about beginners though.
-The slopes are pretty diverse, and both Bansko and Borovets have a good mix of blues, reds and a few black runs.
+It’s not all about beginners either.
+The slopes are pretty diverse, and both Bansko and Borovets have a good mix of blue, red and a few black runs.
 The extent of slopes isn’t huge though so if you’re covering a lot of ground every day you might find yourself revisiting slopes, so advanced skiers might want to look at off-piste or guided ski touring.

 Are the facilities any good?